-The Growth Committee discussion at the Guildhall will help form a response to the Mayor of London’s plan which is out for consultation and will be adopted in autumn 2019.
+The Growth Committee discussion at the Guildhall on February 6, was intended to help form a response to the Mayor of London’s plan which is out for consultation and will be adopted in autumn 2019.

 It will affect how much, where, and what type of development is allowed in the borough, and the standards and requirements that are applied to that development.